TS404/AlignStat/README.md

 Description
 -----------
 This function aligns two multiple sequence alignments (MSA) against one another.
-The alternative alignments must contain the same sequences in the same order.
+The alternative alignments must contain the same sequences in any order.
+Fasta, culstal, msf, phylip or mase formats are accepted.
 The function will classify any similarities and differences between the two MSAs.

 It produces the "pairwise alignment comparison" object required as the first step any of the other package functions.